HashbangGamesLLC/Unity-Style-Guide/README.md

 Simply, any function that has an access modifier of Public should have its summary filled out.
+Summaries should be minimum 3 lines with the top opening the summary and the bottom closing it.